Amazon Black Friday sale start date leaks – mark this date in your diary

 Now, straight off the bat, T3 will say that we've never heard of Tamebay before, and the site seems to have no track record in accurately calling future sale dates of this nature.
 As such, we suggest you take this leaked date with a pinch of salt.

-To be clear, Black Friday 2020 takes place on 27 November, 2020, meaning that if Amazon's Black Friday sale does start on October 26th, then that means they will have a 30-day run up to the big day.
+To be clear, Black Friday 2020 takes place on 27 November, 2020, meaning that if Amazon's Black Friday sale does start on October 26th, then that means the retailer will have a 30-day run up to the big day to drop early deals.

 Want to bag great deals right now?
 These are some highlights of the top offers currently available: